Enjoy these critically acclaimed, award-winning international films as they make their Houston debut!

 Siblings set out to raise money to bribe corrupt cops to get their parents out of jail in this social critique of contemporary problems in the Philippines.
 Jaclyn Jose won Best Actress at 2016 Cannes Film Festival for her performance as Ma' Rosa.

 Artist and filmmaker David Lynch treats audiences to an intimate journey through the early decades of his life, from his idyllic upbringing in small town America to the completion of his first feature film, Eraserhead.

 This documentary chronicles the remarkable marriage between storyboard artist Harold Michelson and film researcher Lillian Michelson—and their six-decade career of movie-making history.

 Past Events in This Series

 Justin Bare and Matthew Miele

-With unprecedented behind-the-scenes access, photographer Harry Benson captured some of the most vibrant and intimate portraits ever taken of luminaries such as the Beatles, Michael Jackson, and Martin Luther King Jr. Now 86, the feisty workaholic Benson has no intention of stopping.
+With unprecedented behind-the-scenes access, photographer Harry Benson captured some of the most vibrant and intimate portraits ever taken of luminaries such as the Beatles, Greta Garbo, Michael Jackson, and Martin Luther King Jr.

 Bob Hercules and Rita Coburn Whack

 This profile of renowned poet, singer, dancer, and civil-rights activist Maya Angelou (1928–2014) explores her impact on American life and culture.

 Fire at Sea is one of 2016’s most compelling documentaries.
 The Italian island of Lampedusa has long been the destination of men, women, and children making the perilous journey across the Mediterranean from Africa, fleeing conflicts, famine, and drought.
 This observational approach chronicles the unlikely coexistence of recently arrived refugees with the island’s residents.